CondeNast/recipe_plugin/README.markdown

 ![Screen Shot 2](https://github.com/Ziplist/recipe_plugin/raw/master/plugin/screenshot-2.png)

-### There is no limit on the number of ingredients you can add.
+### There is no limit to the number of ingredients you can add.

 ![Screen Shot 3](https://github.com/Ziplist/recipe_plugin/raw/master/plugin/screenshot-3.png)